 While by no means terminal, this kind of failure can be easily avoided by offering individuals the chance to lay their case before management.
 At times this can be included within a sprint’s rituals but must also be present outside of the Agile framework; in case there are macro issues that cannot be addressed by a single team, or within a single sprint.

 As important as it is to have communications flowing up the management chain it is equally important from a manager or team lead perspective to have a top-down understanding of what is going on within each area of responsibility.
 This should not be limited to a simple recitation of the epics / stories that are being worked on but should encompass the effectiveness of working practices; whether certain people are carrying too much or too little of the workload or if knowledge is puddling around certain members instead of being spread across the group.

-While it is possible to trawl through issue tracking software such as Jira or Asana for this it can be far easier to use a tool like neuro, which allows you to collect and blend the data points you need and construct dashboards that give you an instant snapshot of team progress, with the possibility to break it down further to the individual level.
+While it is possible to trawl through issue tracking software such as Jira or Asana for this, a modern quality engineering manager would prefer to use a tool like neuro, which allows them to collect and blend the data points needed and construct an engineering manager dashboard that give an instant snapshot of team progress, with the possibility to break it down further to the individual level.
 From here it is up to the respective leader to identify, assess and then act to improve the functioning of their team, encouraging and praising those who have done well, lifting the burden on those who are doing too much and coaching those who need it.